+Intro + view statement

 People have different views about how the governments should prioritize the use of tax.
-Although there are good arguments in favor of health related costs first, I personally believe that other preferred options which cost taxpayers are also essential.
+Although there are good arguments in favor of putting health-related costs first, I personally believe that other preferrable options are also essential.

+Why prioritize healthcare

-There are several reasons why health care is seen as the high priority for country.
-For some people who think good health is the basic human need, it is important to provide social health protection which has to be affordable to all, including the poor, young people, old people, etc. sustaining healthcare costs could promote medical advances and conquer much more disease.
-On the societal level, a big promotion that people will work efficiently and live well with better health benefits could lead to economic growth and greater future prosperity.
+There are several reasons why health care is seen as the high priority for countries.
+For some people who think good health is a basic human need, it is important to provide medical insurance/healthcare system that/which has to be affordable to all, including the poor, young, elder/aged people/population, and etc..
+Sustaining/maintaining a reasonable/rationale/adequate/generous healthcare budgt could promote/advance medical tenchnology and conquer many more diseases.
+On the societal level, a ganreeteed medical insurance will allow people to work efficiently and live well with better health benefits, which might/may lead to a rapid economic growth and greater future prosperity.

+有了医疗的保障会让人们工作的更有效率，生活得更健康改善

+Other priorities

-However, I would argue that various other priorities are just as significant as concern mentioned above.
-Some people consider that taxpayer's money should be spent on education, infrastructure and security, among other areas.
-For example, one key for children who are the backbone of the entire nation in the future is essential that governments increase educational investment and achieve equality in education.
+However, I would argue that various other priorities are just as significant as healthcare.
+Some people suggest that taxpayers’ money should be spent on education, infrastructure and security, among other areas.
+For example, children are the backbone of the entire nation, so it is essential that governments increase educational investments and achieve equality in education.
 In particular, Urban-rural disparities, in both of educational investment and the equality of teaching, are on the rise.

-In conclusion, the imperative of healthcare provision which is one of the social welfare has never been more evident.
-Besides, taxpayer income could possibly be used on many more aspects which will strengthen more impact on publics and the society as a whole.
+In conclusion, the imperative of healthcare provision which is one of the social welfares has never been more evident.
+Besides, taxpayer income could possibly be used on many aspects which will strengthen the influence on publics and the society as a whole.